 If you have fruit or nut trees, make sure to clean your yard often.
 In addition to picking up fruit, nuts or acorns that have fallen to the ground, you might want to rake the areas around the trees in order to prevent squirrels from finding their next stash of goodies.
 It's also a good idea to trim tree branches that are close to your house.

 If you have a garden, you may want to protect it with a wire fence.
 If the squirrels can't get near the plants, they may give up and go elsewhere.
 You can also put netting over your plants and mulch around the area the squirrels are damaging.
 Since they don't like walking through the mulch, this may prevent them from digging up the bulbs.

 Consider setting up a motion-activated sprinkler in any area of your yard where the squirrels are causing the most problems.
 When they pass by the sensor, the sprinkler will turn on and douse the squirrels with an unwanted shower.
 They will quickly learn that this patch of your garden or yard is less than pleasant.

 Additionally, be sure there are no welcome signs on your house and close off and cover all potential entry points are.

-No matter how much mint you plant, the smell of your trash may entice squirrels beyond the border.
+No matter how much mint you plant, the smell of your trash or other food source may entice squirrels beyond the border.
 Yes, they are small, but squirrels are also mighty.
 When it comes to food, they will do whatever they can to get to it.
 Squirrels love to jump in trash cans and eat their way out.
 If you have garbage outside without lids, you need to get a lid and secure it.
 Using bungee cords or a heavy rock, brick or piece of metal set on top of garbage cans keeps the lids secure.